nithin-ak/nus-dice-challenge-docker/README.md

 Runs on docker using Nginx.

-Playing against Nithin has a twist at the end
+Playing against Nithin has a twist at the end.

 ## Docker Steps